skylight-hq/skylight.digital/_service_areas/microconsulting.md

 tags:
   - microconsulting
 service_elements:
-  - name: Solicitation Support
+  - name: Agile Solicitation Support
     description: >
-      Increase the probability of your acquisition's success through a smartly-crafted solicitation.
+      Increase the probability of your acquisition's success through a smartly-crafted solicitation aligned to agile delivery practices.
 Our team of technical and acquisition experts thoroughly review and recommend improvements to your solicitation package.
     order: 1
   - name: Code Quality Assessment
     description: >